ninghchen/recipe_tracker/README.md

 # 🍊 Recipe Tracker — Personal Recipe Tracker

-A place to track my own recipes built with Flask and vanilla HTML/CSS/JS.
+Self-project to create a place to track my own recipes built with Flask and vanilla HTML/CSS/JS.
+Currently limited to running locally – not hosted.

 ## Features
 - Multiple recipe categories